 Branciforte received her award at the annual NSC Defensive Driving Courses Awards Banquet, during the 2017 NSC Congress & Expo in Indianapolis in September.

 Questions about the process or nomination?
 Contact NSC Award Program Manager

 Graduated Driver Licensing systems are proven to reduce crashes involving teen drivers by as much as 40%.
 These systems help maximize teens’ driving experience while minimizing common crash risks, such as passenger distraction, nighttime driving and cell phone use.

-Parents are the #1 influence on their teen drivers' habits.
+Parents are the No. 1 influence on their teen drivers' habits.
 Drive the way you want your teen to drive.
-Learn more at
+Always.